 This is something new and different because with paper copies of books, the library only has to buy the copy once, and they can continue lending it out until nobody cares about it anymore or the binding has turned to dust, whichever comes first.
 In most cases, this is many, many years of good hard use for about $12.99.

 Digital copies of books, on the other hand, cost much, much more, and they're only good for a short amount of time.
-For a new bestseller today, publishers are charging libraries $84 per copy, and only one person can use it at a time.How did this happen?
+For a new bestseller today, publishers are charging libraries $84 per copy, and only one person can use it at a time.

 Traditional publishers have been caught off guard by the sudden rise in demand for e-books.
 A recent survey showed that roughly 50% of adults have e-readers, and sales of e-books continues to rise unabated.
 To protect their interests, publishers create these stringent and expensive purchase licensing agreements to keep the money flowing their direction.
 But I think this tactic is going to backfire.

 What is preventing smaller publishers and independent publishers from creating much more attractive licensing agreements with libraries?
 Nothing except convenience for the libraries.
 And as we've seen with Amazon's innovations in independent publishing, it won't take much for someone (or perhaps the libraries themselves) to develop a simple way for small and independent publishers to make their e-books available on a vast and inexpensive scale to library readers everywhere.

 Once this happens, publishers will not be able to charge $84 for a year's worth of single-use checkouts, and readers everywhere will have easy access to books that educate, entertain, and make life interesting.

 So who's going to invent it?
 Is it you?